Fukuoka #22 Honami

 Gate and guard shack

-Detailed summary of camp history and conditions.
-Australian POWs labored in a coal mine run by Sumitomo Coal Mining Co.
+Per detailed Gibbs Report summary of camp history and conditions, Australian POWs labored in a coal mine run by Sumitomo Coal Mining Co.; slag hill still remains and is a tourist site.

 Australians